Philosophy of technology: Technology and neutrality

 Technological determinism is the idea that "features of technology [determine] its use and the role of a progressive society was to adapt to [and benefit from] technological change."
 The alternative perspective would be social determinism which looks upon society being at fault for the "development and deployment" of technologies.
 Lelia Green used recent gun massacres such as the Port Arthur Massacre and the Dunblane Massacre to selectively show technological determinism and social determinism.
 According to Green, a technology can be thought of as a neutral entity only when the sociocultural context and issues circulating the specific technology are removed.
 It will be then visible to us that there lies a relationship of social groups and power provided through the possession of technologies.
 A compatibilist position between these two positions is the interactional stance on technology proposed by Batya Friedman that states that social forces and technology co-construct and co-vary with one another.

+Chinese philosophy

+Historically, Chinese thought integrated technics with ethics, cosmology, and political order rather than separating them into distinct domains.

+Several classical Chinese texts can be interpreted as early forms of philosophy of technology, reflecting on the relation between technics, cosmology, morality, and human action rather than treating tools as merely instrumental.
+Daoist texts such as the Daodejing and the Zhuangzi discuss concepts such as ziran (self-so) and wu wei (non-coercive action), presenting technical skill as an attunement to the dao rather than domination over nature.
+The story of Cook Ding carving the ox in the Zhuangzi can be treated as examples of Chinese philosophy of technology, where technical mastery emerges through harmony with the patterns of the world rather than external control.
+Similarly, Confucian texts such as the Analects and the Mencius understand li (ritual propriety) as a cultivated practice through which human beings harmonize themselves with moral and cosmic order.

+Other important texts include the Mozi, which reflects on utility, engineering, measurement, and social organization; the Huainanzi, which synthesizes cosmology, governance, and technical thought; and the Kaogong Ji, an early text on craftsmanship, architecture, and state production.
+During the Ming dynasty, encyclopedia Tiangong Kaiwu served as an important expression of Chinese philosophy of technology, situating technical production within relations between qi, dao, and natural transformation.